 A complete opposite of the Red Light District is the romantic Magere Brug bridge, the bridge of love.
 The legend says that the bridge was built by two sisters who were separated by River Amstel.
 In order to reconnect their houses, they ordered a bridge to be built.
 Now, if lovers kiss underneath it, it brings them eternal love.

-Day 8: AMSTERDAM and GRONINGEN
+Day 8: Amsterdam and Groningen, the Netherlands

 We still had our bikes the next morning so we cycled to Museumplein which is home to Van Gogh Museum, the Stedelijk Museum, and the Rijksmuseum.
 We decided to visit the Stedelijk Museum because I am fascinated by contemporary art.